Overview

 Application Process

-Applications are now open for the 2023 Cleveland Clinic Graduate Administrative Internship.
-The application deadline is October 30, 2022 at 5:00pm.
+Applications will open on September 1, 2023 for the 2024 Cleveland Clinic Graduate Administrative Internship.
+The application deadline is October 27, 2023.

-Please apply using the link below to upload your resume and cover letter (addressed to the "Selection Committee").
-Your cover letter should indicate your interest in Cleveland Clinic and goals for a summer internship.
+Your cover letter should be addressed to the “Selection Committee” and indicate your interest in Cleveland Clinic and goals for a summer internship.

-After initial reviews, select first-round remote interviews will take place in December, followed by second-round interviews and final selections in late December or early January.
+After initial reviews, select first-round remote interviews will take place in November/December, followed by second-round interviews and final selections in late December.
 The internship may be on-site, remote, or hybrid.
-A competitive monthly stipend will be provided to students during the 10-12-week internship.
+A competitive hourly pay will be provided to students during the 10-12-week internship